-INTRODUCTION 6
+INTRODUCTION 5

-Section 504 of the Rehabilitation Act of 1973 (Section 504) 6
+Section 504 of the Rehabilitation Act of 1973 (Section 504) 5

-Americans with Disabilities Act (ADA) 6
+Americans with Disabilities Act (ADA) 5

-Individuals with Disabilities Education Act (IDEA) 6
+Individuals with Disabilities Education Act (IDEA) 5

-Acronyms/Abbreviations 7
+Acronyms/Abbreviations 6

-ROLES AND RESPONSIBILITIES 8
+ROLES AND RESPONSIBILITIES 9

-Principal 8
+Principal 9

-District Section 504 Compliance Manager 9
+District Section 504 Compliance Manager 10

-Local School Section 504 Coordinator 10
+Local School Section 504 Coordinator 11

-ODLSS District Representative 11
+ODLSS District Representative 12

-General Education Teacher and/or Related Service Provider 12
+General Education Teacher and/or Related Service Provider 13

-Paraprofessional 13
+Paraprofessional 14

-Parent/Guardian 14
+Parent/Guardian 15

-Student 15
+Student 16

-EVALUATION PROCESS 16
+EVALUATION PROCESS 17

-Referrals for a Section 504 Evaluation 16
+Referrals for a Section 504 Evaluation 17

-CPS Staff Referrals 17
+CPS Staff Referrals 18

-Parent/Guardian Referrals 17
+Parent/Guardian Referrals 18

-Referrals of Non-Attending Students 18
+Referrals of Non-Attending Students 19

-Determining Need for a Section 504 Evaluation 18

-Referral/Evaluation Request Denied 18

-Referral/Evaluation Request Approved 18

-Assessment Components 9

-SECTION 504 MEETING 20

-Participants 21

-ELIGIBILITY DETERMINATION 21

-Step One: Determine whether the student has a mental and/or physical impairment.
-23

-Step Two: Determine whether the mental and/or physical impairment substantially limits o more major life activities. ne or 25

-Temporary Impairments 25

-Mitigating Measures 25

-Step Three: Determine whether the substantial limitation caused by the mental or phy impairment results in the student's need for accommodations and/or other supports during school day or school activities. -

-Parent/Guardian Consent for Initial Services 27

-Adding Additional Related Services 27

-DEVELOPING SECTION 504 PLAN 27

-ACADEMIC SUPPORT 28

-RELATED SERVICE PROVIDERS 30

-Determining Need for School Audiology Services 31

-Determining Need for School Social Work and/or School Psychological Services 32

-Determining Need for Occupational Therapy Services 34

-Determining Need for Physical Therapy Services 35

-HEALTH MEDICAL SUPPORT 36

-Individual Health Care Plan for Diabetes, Asthma, Food/Non-Food Allergies, and Other Health Conditions 38

-Diabetes Care Plan 39

-Asthma Action Plan 40
+Section 504 Procedural Ma anual Determining Need for a Section 504 Evaluation Referral/Evaluation Request Denied Referral/Evaluation Request Approved Assessment Components 19 19 20 20 SECTION 504 MEETING Participants 21 22 ELIGIBILITY DETERMINATION Step One: Determine whether the student has a mental and/or physical impairment.
+Step Two: Determine whether the mental and/or physical impairment substantially limits one or major life activities.
+Temporary Impairments Mitigating Measures Step Three: Determine whether the substantial limitation caused by the mental or physical impair results in the student's need for accommodations and/or other supports during the school day or so that it is a substantial limitation caused by the mental or physical impair results in the student's need for accommodations and/or other supports during the school day or so that it is a substantial limitation caused by the mental or physical impair results in the student's need for accommodations and/or other supports during the school day or so that it is a substantial limitation caused by the mental or physical impair results in the student's need for accommodations and/or other supports during the school day or so that it is a substantial limitation caused by the mental or physical impair results in the student's need for accommodations and/or other supports during the school day or so that it is a substantial limitation caused by the mental or physical impair results.
+26 26 27 ment chool activities.
+Parent/Guardian Consent for Initial Services Adding Additional Related Services 27 28 28 DEVELOPING SECTION 504 PLAN 29 ACADEMIC SUPPORT 29 RELATED SERVICE PROVIDERS Determining Need for School Audiology Services Determining Need for School Social Work and/or School Psychological Services Determining Need for Occupational Therapy Services Determining Need for Physical Therapy Services 31 32 33 35 36 HEALTH MEDICAL SUPPORT Individual Health Care Plan for Diabetes, Asthma, Food/Non-Food Allergies, and Other H Conditions DIABETES CARE PLAN (DCP) ASTHMA ACTION PLAN INDIVIDUAL HEALTH PLAN FOR FOOD/NON-FOOD ALLERGIES HEALTH CARE PLAN FOR OTHER HEALTH CONDITIONS PRACTITIONER ORDERS FOR LIFE SUSTAINING TREATMENT 38 lealth 40 41 42 43 44 45 BEHAVIORAL SUPPORTS PARAPROFESSIONAL SUPPORTS 46 47 TRANSPORTATION Guidelines for Determining Need for Transportation as a Related Service GUIDELINE 1: STUDENT IN NEIGHBORHOOD (ZONED) SCHOOL OR SCHOOL OF CHOICE 50 51 51